Best App Marketing Strategies for Increased Downloads & Engagement - from 14 Experts

 In fact, at present there are nearly 4 million Android and iOS apps alone on Google Play and Apple’s App Store respectively.
 As the evolution of apps continues to roll on, it has become even more important for companies to rethink their app marketing strategies in order to increase app downloads and boost engagement.

-Are you ready to make your app stand out on app stores? and what are the best marketing strategies?
+Are you ready to make your mobile app stand out on app stores? and what are the best marketing strategies?

 We gathered top tips from 14 experts for successful app marketing strategies.
 Take a look below and let us know what you think in the comments section!

 - Optimize Your App Store Page

 - Use Social Media to Promote Your App

 - Write Case Studies and Source Testimonials